bacontime/games-mirror/rules/abstract-dameo.md

 ### International Checkers
 This variant is also called Polish Checkers and originates from the Netherlands.

-Board Setup:
-Similar to English Checkers but on a 10x10 board.
+Board Setup is Similar to English Checkers but on a 10x10 board with 40 pieces.

 <pre style="line-height:1.3; text-align: center;">
 ⬜🔵⬜🔵⬜🔵⬜🔵⬜🔵